fraile-tok/hopkins/_poems/dappled-girl.md

 *For the girl with eyes of a color still unknown.*

 A soft, rose-gold light,
-On your face kindly spun
+on your face kindly spun,
-Symbol of day's death,
+symbol of day's death,
 Cast by a westering Sun.

 Under its spell, you glow:
-Your skin, soft, shimmers;
+your skin, soft, shimmers;
-Your golden tresses shine,
+your golden tresses shine,
-Every shade a new kind.
+every shade a new kind.

 Each detail alive turns:
-Thrown in thoughtful stipple,
+thrown in thoughtful stipple,
-From freckles to moles,
+from freckles to moles,
-Unto your skin burned.
+unto your skin burned.

 I gaze above your nose,
-To find two bright moons,
+to find two bright moons.
 Not grey, not blue.
 Both.
 Quiet, fierce, and keen.